Highwire: Global Component System Overhaul

 Once Tailwind was in place, I turned my focus to the components themselves.

-I worked with designers to identify recurring patterns in Figma — such as cards, buttons, pills — and documented how they appeared across the product.
-My rule of thumb: a pattern had to appear in 2–3 places before it became a shared component.
+I worked with our designer to identify recurring patterns in Figma (cards, buttons, pills, tables) and documented how they appeared across the product.
+My rule of thumb was that a pattern had to show up in at least 2-3 places before it became a shared component.
+I didn't want to proactively split things out and over-engineer.
+I wanted to make decisions based on friction instead of trying to anticipate problems.

 UI pattern audit in Figma